Hindu wedding: Mangalya Dharanam

 This is a sacred thread.
 This is essential for my long life.
 I tie this around your neck, O maiden having many auspicious attributes!
 May you live happily for a hundred years (with me).

-As soon as the groom ties the knot, the family members, friends, and audience throw flower petals and rice grains, for a celebratory visual effect and to bless the couple.
+As soon as the groom ties the knot, the family members, friends, and audience throw flower petals and rice grains, as a ceremonial gesture to bless the couple.

 Pradhaana Homam or Jayadi Homamam

 A Kashmiri bride & groom at their wedding, after the flowers are thrown at the couple during the mangalya dharanam (mangalasutra tying) ceremony.

 After sapta padi, the couple take their seat on the western side of the sacred fire and conduct pradhaana homam.
 During the conductance of this homam, the bride must place her right hand on her husband's body so that she gets the full benefit of the homam through symbolic participation.
 Sixteen mantras are recited to the accompaniment of pouring a spoon of clarified butter into the sacred fire at the end of recitation of each of the mantras.
 These mantras salute Soma, Gandharva, Agni, Indra, Vayu, the Aswini Devas, Savita, Brihaspati, Viswa Devas and Varuna for blessing the marriage and beseeches them to confer long wedded life, health, wealth, children and freedom from all kinds of worries.
 One prayer—the sixth mantra—has a sense of humor and provides deep insight into human psychology.
 The text of this mantra is: "daSaasyam putraan dehi, patim ekaadaSam kRti".
 Here, the groom asks Indra to bless the couple with ten children and requests that he be blessed to become the eleventh child of his bride in his old age.